jhn322/nextmove/README.md

 The application uses NextAuth.js with the Prisma adapter for authentication, connecting to a MongoDB database.
 It supports:

-- Email and password-based sign-up and sign-in.
 - OAuth Google provider.
+- Email and password-based sign-up and sign-in, featuring:
+  - Mandatory email verification (new users must verify their email).
+  - Ability to resend verification emails.
+  - Unverified accounts are automatically deleted after 7 days if not verified.
+- Secure password reset mechanism for email/password accounts (links expire after 24 hours).
+- OAuth Google provider (password reset not applicable/handled gracefully).
+- User-friendly notifications for authentication events (e.g., when a Google user tries to reset a password).

 User sessions are managed by NextAuth.js, and user data is stored in the MongoDB database as defined in the `prisma/schema.prisma` file.
-Key models include `User`, `Account`, `Session`, and `VerificationToken`.
+Key models include `User`, `Account`, `Session`, `VerificationToken`, and `PasswordResetToken`.

 ## Database Schema